Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Cripple Creek, just west of Pikes Peak, is a popular destination for tourists and locals who want to test their luck at the casinos, or get a taste of history and the Old West.
+Cripple Creek, just west of Pikes Peak, is a popular destination for tourists and locals who want to test their luck at the casinos or get a taste of history and the Old West.
 In its heyday at the turn of the 20th century, this town was a booming city with a population of over 55,000, and the fourth largest city in Colorado.
-Today, Cripple Creek is home to just a little more than 1,000 residents, but visitors will find a wealth of things to do.
+Today, visitors will find a wealth of things to do.
 Catch a melodrama at the historic Butte Theater, descend 1,000 feet underground in an original 1890s gold mine, explore fascinating museums like the Old Homestead House, once the most famous brothel in town, take a journey on the Cripple Creek & Victor Narrow Gauge Railroad, play the slots or just take a walk around town to see check out the historic buildings, old mining homes and magnificent Victorians.

 Leadville is a beautiful Victorian mountain town, and the nation’s highest incorporated city, sitting at an elevation of 10,152 feet.
 It was once one of the richest, longest-lived and bawdiest mining boomtowns in the entire U.S., with 70 square blocks of the downtown area designated as a National Historic Landmark of Victorian architecture.
 While it may not be Aspen, it’s a fabulous authentic mining town, with much more affordable accommodations.
 Ski Cooper, located just 10 miles away, offers budget-priced lift tickets and a lack of long lines.
 Other activities available include fishing, golfing, hiking, rafting, four-wheeling, mountain biking, train rides, museums and historical tours.

 Breckenridge is an especially photogenic town, with many of its original buildings that housed hotels, dance halls and saloons, still standing some 150 years later.
-While it’s world famous for its ski resort, Breckenridge is filled with fun things to do all year long.
+While it’s world-famous for its ski resort, Breckenridge is filled with fun things to do year-round.
 In the summer, many travelers are drawn here for hot air balloon rides and white water rafting.
-Of course, in the winter months most visitors head here to experience the practically endless number of ski trails.
+Of course, in the winter months, most visitors head here to experience the practically endless number of ski trails.
 After dark is when Breckenridge really shines, sparkling and twinkling with brilliant lights and glistening icicles, creating the ultimate Christmas town.

 Lake City was founded in 1874 following the discovery of a gold mine known as the Golden Fleece, one of Colorado’s most productive gold mines in its history.
 The population exploded after the find, with more than 200 buildings constructed and some 10,000 residents.
 Today, the town has less than 400 who call it home, but it remains a fantastic vacation destination.
 Visitors can enjoy year-round festivals, theatrical performances, historical tours, in-town trails and shops featuring the wares of skilled local artisans.
 Its surrounding creeks and ponds attract fishing enthusiasts from across the globe.